- Clean Energy Research Group

 What fees do NATO Field School students pay?

 All NATO Field School students pay the program fees and tuition, though the cost of tuition varies depending on the type of student (undergraduate or graduate, domestic or international).
-All students will also pay an off-campus student activity fee (currently, $79.85 for undergraduate students, $37.58 for graduate students).
+All students will also pay an off-campus student activity fee (currently, $86.35 for undergraduate students, $37.84 for graduate students), and an ISS Admin Fee ($300 for SFU students, $400 for Visiting students).
 Students applying as non-degree applicants will also need to pay an application fee (between $90-$125).

 NATO Field School students will not need to pay for other SFU fees, such as the Student Services Fee, the Recreation & Athletics Fee, or the U-Pass.